ishraq10199/Thermique_rev2/README.md

 ## raspberrypi_video [Edited]

+0. This is for raspberrypi_video only. raspberrypi_qt was not used in final production.
 1. Enable I2C and SPI
-2. Overclock the pi to a minimum of 1100MHz
+2. Overclock the pi to a minimum of 1100MHz for Pi3.
+If using Pi4, don't do this.
-3. Write the following into /boot/config.txt:
+3. Write the following into /boot/config.txt: [for Pi3 only, skip if using Pi4]

 ```
 over_voltage=4